Anna Isaac City editor

 In the more extreme scenario, such as hiking it to 39%, then the annual amount raised by CGT could actually fall after five years.
 Many of the findings of the Treasury modelling echo research produced by HM Revenue and Customs in June.

-At present, individuals must pay 24% on gains from residential property that is not their main home, 18% to 28% on gains from carried interest if they manage an investment fund and 20% on gains from some other assets, according to government guidance.
+At present, top rate taxpayers must pay 24% on gains from residential property that is not their main home, 28% on gains from “carried interest” if they manage an investment fund, and 20% on gains from some other assets, according to government guidance.
+Rates for lower rate taxpayers are less.

 Wealth managers have reported a flurry of investors rushing to sell second homes and other assets before the budget, after the Guardian revealed in June that the chancellor was considering raising CGT rates.
 This is likely to lead to a temporary bulge in tax receipts.